sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gzip</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : The GNU data compression program
+Short desc    : The GNU data compression program
 URL          : http://www.gzip.org/
-Лицензия     : GPLv3+ and GFDL
+License      : GPLv3+ and GFDL
-Описание     : The gzip package contains the popular GNU gzip data compression
+Descript     : The gzip package contains the popular GNU gzip data compression
              : program.
 Gzipped files have a .gz extension.
              :
              : Gzip should be installed on your system, because it is a